Verloop’s 2019 Report 😄

 WhatsApp sees open rates of 95%, 100% deliverability and 3x the conversion of traditional channels.
 We fully expect a WhatsApp Chatbot to be as commonplace as a Twitter page.

-Verloop moved around quite a lot in 2019.
+Verloop 2019 report moved around quite a lot.
 We had enterprise clients from 15+ new countries start using Verloop’s Chatbot and that number is set to grow further in 2020.

 Most notably, we expanded our presence in South East Asia and the Middle East.
 We onboarded big-name customers like Sobha, Azizi, Fetchr, Aldar, Dar Al Arkan and SDC Cards in the Middle East.